ThHuberResearch/feng-hirst-rst-parser/README.md

 ## BUGS AND COMMENTS
-If you encounter and bugs using the program, please report the exception thrown by the program and the specific text file(s) you used for parsing, to weifeng@cs.toronto.edu.
+If you encounter and bugs using the program, please report the exception thrown by the program and the specific text file(s) you used for parsing, to zining@cs.toronto.edu.
 General comments about the program and the results are also welcome!